HOW TO: REVIVE AN F-SERIES ENGINE THAT HAS BEEN SITTING DORMANT

 This is an actual customer’s 1974 FJ40 Land Cruiser that came into the shop for an inspection diagnoses and potential revitalization of the F-Series engine.
-The 40-Series was not in running condition upon delivery and has been sitting for some time.
+This 40-Series was not in running condition upon delivery and had been sitting for some time.
 So where did we start?
 With the engine of course!
 It is the heart of vehicle and without the engine, it’s just a static bolt-together metal model sitting in your garage for display and bragging rights.
-Maybe your OK with a #StaticDisplayModel but here at Red Line Land Cruisers we are TOYOTA DRIVING ENTHUSIAST!
+Maybe you’re OK with a #StaticDisplayModel but here at Red Line Land Cruisers we are TOYOTA DRIVING ENTHUSIAST!
 We want this F-Series Toyota engine to run!

 It’s February 4th, 2022 and temperatures for the day are: HIGH: 26 °F / LOW: 15 °F. When we pull the rig into the shop, it’s as cold as an ice cube so we put the heat lamp on it while we are finishing up other tasks.

 PRIMING THE F-SERIES OIL SYSTEM